Xemin0/XML2Table/README.md

 <img src="./images/example_pyqt.png">

 ### Major Issues:
+- `xml_parser` does not do format or syntax checks (always assumes the input from usr is correct)
+- `xml_parser` does not check the parameters' type in CC3D (e.g. Contact Energy, etc)
 - `conda` recipe, workflow not updated for PyQt version
 - Static size and rendering of ColorBar
 - Minimum sizes for various components
-- XML parsing method does not preseve the ordering of cell types appeared
+- ~XML parsing method does not preseve the ordering of cell types appeared~
 - The colors are not equally spaced (as in the color bar)